section-engineering-education/engineering-education/content/articles/creating-a-hand-gesture-volume-controller-using-python-and-pycharm/index.md

 - [Conclusion](#conclusion)

 ### Prerequisites
-For you to follow through this article, you need to:
+For you to follow through this article, you need:
-- Be familiar with the Python programming language.
+- To be familiar with the Python programming language.
-- Have **Pycharm** installed on your computer.
+- To have **Pycharm** installed on your computer.
 You can download it [here](https://www.jetbrains.com/pycharm/download/)

 ### Referral hand image
 ![hand](/engineering-education/creating-a-hand-gesture-volume-controller-using-python-and-pycharm/hand.jpg)